Migacz85/database-app/README.md

 ## User Experience

 While developing UI in this project I was trying all the time to look from perspective of the new user that is coming to the site.
-The goal is to create a brillinat UX
+The goal is to create a brilliant UX
 because nice and positive reaction to the app from users can result in users staying with the app longer.
-This can increase possiblity that using it will change in to habit more easyly, with the help of further various marketing actions and techniques.
+This can increase possibility that using it will change in to habit more easily, with the help of further various marketing actions and techniques.

-I belive that is also critical to at least understand what kind of audience we are targeting before we start building the app.
+I believe that is also critical to at least understand what kind of audience we are targeting before we start building the app.
-In what enviroment they gonna use the app
+In what environment they gonna use the app

-Based on this thought proccess above I made few assumptions while developing this project:
+Based on this thought process above I made few assumptions while developing this project:

 - Let the process of learning new app to be easy.
 - If there is some button with functionality, I want to give small indication, reminder what exactly the functionality is doing or how its working.
-- Design need to be consistient and easy to read.
+- Design need to be consistent and easy to read.
-- App need to be colorfull, nice too look, it need to make in user a good feeling.
+- App need to be colorful, nice too look, it need to make in user a good feeling.
 - While using the app user need to think "I want to stay with this app", "I like it", "I want to see more".
 - App itself need to be easy to use and fun.

 ## User Stories

 As a user:
-- I want to log in to the site so I can perform more advacend tasks
+- I want to log in to the site so I can perform more advanced tasks
 - Before logging in to the site I want to be informed that I am not logged in so I know in what state site is
-- Before logging in to the site I want to have in options: Login, Signup, Home so looking on this limited options will give me indication that I can signup
+- Before logging in to the site I want to have in options: Login, Sign up, Home so looking on this limited options will give me indication that I can sign up
 - After logging in to the site I want to have options: Home, Add Recipe, Statistics, Logout - So I can perform this actions
-- When visisting website (not logged) I want to see recipes others peoples so I can scroll and read them
+- When visiting website (not logged) I want to see recipes others peoples so I can scroll and read them
-- When visisting website (not logged and logged) I want to have option to filter recipes by type, allergens and cooking time
+- When visiting website (not logged and logged) I want to have option to filter recipes by type, allergens and cooking time
 - I want to have search input, so I can write a sentence or words that I'm interested in and page will return what I'm looking for
 - I expect to have a "plus" button close to search input, so after clicking at it I can filter search result by type of recipe, exclude those with allergens or choose range of cooking time
-- When using advanced search filter and selecting items I want them to be sumbited immediatelly so I can see results instantly
+- When using advanced search filter and selecting items I want them to be submitted immediately so I can see results instantly
-- When using advanced search filter and selecting items after submiting I want them to be still selected so I don't need to pass them again after page refresh
+- When using advanced search filter and selecting items after submitting I want them to be still selected so I don't need to pass them again after page refresh
-- When using advanced search filter after selecting item, I want see instantly in choosing box that this item was selected with different color so it visualy indicate me that is turned on
+- When using advanced search filter after selecting item, I want see instantly in choosing box that this item was selected with different color so it visually indicate me that is turned on
-- Close to search filter I want to have star Icon that after clicking will turn yellow and show me all recepies I like so I can back to interesting content more quickly
+- Close to search filter I want to have star Icon that after clicking will turn yellow and show me all recipes I like so I can back to interesting content more quickly
 - When clicking on bookmark icon in filter when I don't have any bookmarks I want to see information with explanation that clicking in star on the recipe will bookmark it so I can learn how to use app faster
 - When using advanced search filter I want to have tooltips that after hovering them will display more information about button so I can learn more quickly and understand better how app is behaving
 - When clicking (not logged) on bookmark (or any other functionality that need to be logged) icon I want to see page that will inform me that I need to be logged on the page to gain possibility to use that and other features so I will know exactly in what stage I am using the app and what action I should perform